Size Guide

 How Big Is a Personal Pizza?
 Size, Slices & Servings

 A personal pizza is exactly what it sounds like — one pizza, one person.
-But "personal size" varies by restaurant, and understanding the actual dimensions helps you order the right amount every time, whether you're dining solo or planning a build-your-own-pizza party.
+But "personal size" varies by restaurant, and understanding the actual dimensions helps you order the right amount every time.

 Standard Personal Pizza Dimensions